vgteam/vg_wdl/README.md

 ```
 Markello et al. A Complete Pedigree-Based Graph Workflow for Rare Candidate Variant Analysis.
 Genome Research, Apr.
 2022; doi: https://doi.org/10.1101/gr.276387.121.
 ```

+## Contributing, Help, Bugs and Requests

+Please open an Issue on [GitHub](https://github.com/vgteam/vg_wdl/issues) for help, bug reports, or feature requests.
+When doing so, please remember that vg\_wdl is open-source software made by a community of developers.
+Please be considerate and support a positive environment.